pscamillo/ink9-depth-window/README.md

 ---

-Paulo Camillo, August 2026.
+Paulo S. Camillo, August 2026.
 Code, figures and results MIT licensed.
 The checkpoints derive from Vesuvius Challenge data and models and remain subject to the terms of those sources.